aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/fillformat/_index.md

 ```

 Returns the gradient color 2 for the specified fill.

+**Remarks**

 Only when the gradient color type is GradientColorType.TwoColors, this property is meaningful.

 **Returns:**
 [Color](../../com.aspose.cells/color)